9Nine-Tails/hello-git/README.md

-# hello-git
+# Hello-git
-This repo was made to learn git.
+This repo is built to learn git.

 # my git notes
 **Git commands**<br />